 Suizhou Hubei, China Travel Guide

 Suizhou cuisine forms part of Hubei cuisine (E cuisine), one of China's ten major culinary traditions.
 Hubei cuisine is known for its freshwater ingredients, specifically fish and shrimp, sourced from the province's many lakes and rivers.
-It often has a blend of spicy, sour, savory, plus dessert-like flavors.
+It frequently has a blend of spicy, sour, savory, plus dessert-like flavors.
 Ways of cooking frequently include stewing, steaming, stir-frying, and braising.

 Chopsticks are the main eating utensil.
 Dishes typically share among diners, placed centrally.